andriesfc/result-for-kotlin/README.md

 1. `try-catch-all` eating up exceptions.
 2. Nested `try-catch` statements.
-3. Only dealing with an exception when the cause is not in visual proximity of the cause -- brittle and complex mental model which  difficult to maintain under the best of times.
+3. Dealing with exceptions is most, of not all, of the proximity of the cause.
+Such an mental mode us overlay complex and  difficult to maintain under the best of times.
 4. Meaningless error messages for users.
 5. Meaningless error messages in logs.